 1 Note that the Santa Ana River Watershed lies primarily within the boundaries of the Santa Ana Regional Water Quality Control Board.
 However, a portion of the Chino Basin subwatershed lies within the jurisdictions of Pomona and Claremont in Los Angeles County.
-The primary receiving waters within the Los Angeles County portion of the Chino Basin subwatershed areis San Antonio Creek and Chino Creek.
+The primary receiving water within the Los Angeles County portion of the Chino Basin subwatershed is San Antonio Creek.